sw-code/sw-code.github.io/_posts/2023-10-13-authz-keto-introduction.md

 It's this nuanced dance of relationships that defines relation-based authorization.
 Less of a straightforward checklist and more of a dynamic network of ties, it offers a richer, deeper layer to deciding "Who gets to do what?".

+**TL;DR**: We explored the foundational concepts of relation-based authorization models, tracing back to the roots in tech giants like Google.
+With the power of Ory Keto and Spring Boot, we crafted a hands-on example to bring the theory to life.
+Want to dive straight into the action?
+Check out our detailed hands-on integration: [A Hands-on Integration of Ory Keto and Spring Boot](#a-hands-on-integration-of-ory-keto-and-spring-boot).

 # The Google Zanzibar Paper and its Influence on Rapid Authorization Framework Development

 In recent years, a notable event has had a profound influence on the world of authorization frameworks.
 This event was the release of the [Google Zanzibar paper](https://research.google/pubs/pub48190/), a highly insightful document that details Google's approach to scalable, efficient authorization.